exercism/v3/languages/csharp/reference/exercise-concepts/gigasecond.md

 [Example implementation](https://github.com/exercism/csharp/blob/master/exercises/gigasecond/Example.cs)

+## Object-oriented
+- Classes: used on the template.
+- Encapsulation: used on the template and test class
+- Methods: used on the template
+- Methods arguments: the time is passed as an input argument
+- Immutability: some people define a `const` variable representing the gigasecond value
+- Static classes: used on the template, the class is defined as `static`
+- Static methods: the method `Add` is `static`, and it is always accessed by the class name

 ## General

-- functions: used as the main entry point for the exercise
-- methods: used on the template
-- methods arguments: the time is passed as an argument
-- static function: the static keyword is the modifier that makes the method static, and enables it to be called without instantiation.
-The static method can access the variables 		passed in as arguments, global, and only other static members of the class.
-- static classes: used on the template, the class is defined as `static`
-- return values: returning a value from a method
-- scoping: use `{` and `}` to denote scoping
+- Imports: import types through `using` statements
+- Namespaces: knowing where to find the `DateTime` class
+- Exception handling: some people use that to detect errors.
+Even though it is not required by the tests.
-- type inference: using `var` to define the seconds
+- Type inference: using `var` to define the seconds
-- classes: the tested method is defined in a class
+- Nullability: some people need to check for nulls.
+- Scoping: use `{` and `}` to denote scoping
-- visibility: making tested method and tested class `public`
+- Visibility: making tested method and tested class `public`
-- imports: import types through `using` statements
-- immutability: some people define a `const` variable representing the gigasecond value
-- namespaces: knowing where to find the `DateTime` class
-- expression body method: it makes the code cleaner for a short (one-line) method
+- Numbers: AddSeconds method has a `double`, as the input parameter
+- Dates: using DateTime
+- Numbers - Digit separator (`_`): Using this separator, it is easier to read the big value of gigasecond
+- Dates: using DateTime
-- exponential notation (scientific): use to represent numbers e.g 1e9 to represent 1000000000
+- Exponential notation (scientific): use to represent numbers e.g 1e9 to represent 1000000000

-- static method: to access metods at the type level.
-- dates: using DateTime
-- numbers: `AddSeconds` method has a `double`, as the input parameter.
+## Functional
+- Expression-bodied metods: some solutions include method written as expression-bodied member